-Group therapy will provide insights into how you interact with others and provide teachable moments that you may not otherwise have available to you.
-In individual therapy, it is just you and your therapist, and the naturally built in power differential that presents in the professional relationship.
+Group therapy sessions will provide insights into social skills and provide teachable moments that you may not otherwise have available to you.
+In individual therapy, it is just you and your therapist, and the naturally built-in power differential that presents in the professional relationship.
 In group therapy, you are among peers who are more transparent and personal when sharing and relating.
-Through having a metaphorical mirror being held up to us in group, different emotional responses may be evoked in us that allow for a more “real” moment.
+Through having a metaphorical mirror held up to us while surrounded by other people, different emotional responses may be evoked in us that allows for a more “real” moment.

-One of the strongest benefits to group therapy, in my opinion, is the diversity group members bring to group.
-Participation from members of various socioeconomic statuses, races, sexuality, gender, ethnicity, religions, diagnoses, etc leave room for various perspectives to be offered to group members and challenge members to view situations in ways they may not have otherwise considered.
+One of the strongest benefits of group therapy, in my opinion, is the diversity members bring to the group.
+Participation from members of various socioeconomic statuses, races, sexuality, gender, ethnicity, religions, diagnoses, and so on leaves room for various perspectives to be offered to other members and challenges members to view situations in ways they may not have otherwise considered.
 There is so much opportunity to learn from each other and group therapy creates the space for this to occur.

-Partial Hospitalization Programs (PHP) and Intensive Outpatient Programs (IOP) are group heavy, so when clients transition to outpatient treatment they lose the support and community from group members.
-Group therapy is a recommended service to offer to clients, in addition to individual therapy, to maintain the structure and connectedness that helped foster their progress.
+Partial Hospitalization Programs (PHP) and Intensive Outpatient Programs (IOP) tend to facilitate group-heavy programs as part of their treatment plans, so when clients transition out of these outpatient programs they may lose some of that sense of support and community.
+Group therapy is a recommended service to offer to clients, in addition to individual therapy, to maintain that same structure and connectedness that helped foster their progress.